-'''

 cat tutorials/basics/hello/hello2.py

-'''

-'''

-import reframe as rfm

-import reframe.utility.sanity as sn

 @rfm.simple_test

 class HelloMultiLangTest(rfm.RegressionTest):

 lang = parameter(['c', 'cpp'])

-valid_systems = ['']

-valid_prog_environs = ['']
+valid_systems = [''] valid_prog_environs = ['']

-'''

-'''

-rfmdocstart: set_sourcepath

 @run_before('compile')

 def set_sourcepath(self):

 self.sourcepath = f'hello.{self.lang}'

-rfmdocend: set_sourcepath

 @sanity_function

 def assert_hello(self):

 return sn.assert_found(r'Hello, World\!', self.stdout)

 '''

-This test extends the hello1.py test by defining the lang parameter with the parameter() built-in.
+This test extends the hellol.py test by defining the lang parameter with the parameter() built-in.
 This parameter will cause as many instantiations as parameter values available, each one setting the lang attribute to one single value.
 Hence, this example will create two test instances, one with lang='c' and another with lang='cpp'.
 The parameter is available as an attribute of the test instance and, in this example, we use it to set the extension of the source file.
 However, at the class level, a test parameter holds all the possible values for itself, and this is only assigned a single value after the class is instantiated.
 Therefore, the variable sourcepath, which depends on this parameter, also needs to be set after the class instantiation.
 The simplest way to do this would be to move the sourcepath assignment into the \\init\\() method as shown in the code snippet below, but this has some disadvantages when writing larger tests.

+'''

+def init(self):

-def \\init\\(self): self.sourcepath = f'hello.{self.lang}'
+self.sourcepath = f'hello.{self.lang}'

+'''